 These bright coloured balls are great for developing the senses and are the perfect size for little hands.
 These come as a pack of five balls, each with a different activity.

-When Oliver was slightly younger he loved to shake the ones that made a noise, which would always result in one of those priceless little smiles.
+When Bear was slightly younger he loved to shake the ones that made a noise, which would always result in one of those priceless little smiles.
 Now he is growing older, we sit a foot apart, facing each other and throw one of the balls to one another.
 He is still only 12 months and so sometimes he throws the ball in the opposite direction, but he loves to play this game regardless.

 These activity balls help to develop motor skills and are great for encouraging hand, eye coordination.
 These are another bargain as they are just £5.50 from retailers such as Tesco and Amazon.